 Siân Williams is originally from Guildford and came to Sheffield to study an MA in Fine Art at Sheffield Hallam, having previously studied at Falmouth.
-She's recently been on tour with Katz Mulk, including performances in London, Cardiff and Glasgow, and is now focusing on producing new pieces towards a show of works-in-progress at Site Gallery in August 2019 as part of the Freelands Artist Programme.
+She's recently been on tour with Katz Mulk, including performances in London, Cardiff and Glasgow, and when we interviewed her was focusing on producing new pieces towards a show of works-in-progress at Site Gallery in August 2019 as part of the Freelands Artist Programme.

 How would you describe your work?